rlopez44/cboy/README.md

 To clean up both object files and the emulator from prior compilations, run `make full-clean`.

+# Installation
+To make the emulator accessible in your `$PATH`, run `sudo make install`.
+This will compile the release build of the emulator and copy it into `/usr/local/bin`.

 # Notes
 Currently, the emulator can't be run on Windows because the debug mode memory dumping functionality writes to the `/tmp/` directory and because